edinburgh-napier/set09121/labs/lab2/pong_2.md

 </video>

 - There are two Paddles, which move up and down.
+- There is one Ball that bounces around
 - Paddles can't go past Horizontal edges of screen.
-- Ball starts in center heading towards an edge
+- Ball starts in the center, heading towards an edge
-- Ball bounce off Paddles and Horizontal screen edges.
+- Ball bounces off Paddles and Horizontal screen edges.
 - Ball bounces perfectly: angle of incidence == angle of reflection.
 - Ball speeds up after each bounce.
-- If ball touches either vertical edge.
-Score is given, ball resets
+- If Ball touches either Vertical edge, Score is given, Ball resets

 ## The Code

-I'm going to give you the code here verbatim, with lines left for you to complete throughout **Remember the purpose of this exercise**
+I'm going to give you the code here verbatim, with lines left for you to complete throughout (...).

+**Remember the purpose of this exercise is to:**
 1. Get acquainted with SFML and C++ game code.
-2. See how to build a game with bare-minimum ultra simplistic code
+2. See how to build a game with the bare minimum (ultra simplistic) code

 This exercise isn't following best practices, and isn't how you or I would go about building a game in the future.
-This is a thought exercise in how basic a game can get.
+This is a thought exercise in how basic a game can get and to get you making something interactive quickly.

 ### practical_1/main.cpp
+In this example, we will be overwriting the SFML hello world code you used in the last lab.
+This is to save you some faff time with CMake.

+{:class="important"}
+**Make sure you take a back up of that code, as it will be useful to test CMake when you create new projects in later labs!**

 I'll get you started off with the top of your file.
 It's the usual imports and namespaces, followed by some variables we will use for game rules, and then 3 shapes, 1 circle for the ball, and 2 rectangles stored in an array for the paddles.

+**I recommend you type this in yourself, rather than just copying and pasting.
+This will get you used to SFML and C++ syntax and common mistakes!** You can, of course, compare your code to the original if Visual Studio complains, but it's a good habit to get in, especially if you've never written C++ before.

-We then move onto the Load() function, we would load in assets here if we had any, and then we set-up the game by resizing and moving our shapes.
+We then move onto the Load() function.
+This is where we would load in assets if we had any (remember this for future)!
+For now, we setup the game by resizing and moving our shapes.

 The last two lines are left incomplete for you to complete later.